Melissa Riso Looks Sporty In Gold String Bikini & Baseball Cap

 “You are just too cute for words my dear.
 Love the bathing suit, it really looks great on you.
 Also go Lakers!” a fourth user wrote.

 The model doesn’t appear to have any qualms about showing some skin in her online snapshots.
-She’s often spotted rocking racy ensembles that showcase her long legs, toned arms, killer abs, and more.
+She’s often spotted rocking racy ensembles which showcase her long legs, toned arms, killer abs, and more.

 As previously reported by The Inquisitr, Melissa most recently grabbed the attention of her followers when she wore a strappy purple lace bra.
 That post was also a big hit among her adoring fans.
 To date, it’s pulled in more than 13,000 likes and over 260 comments.